Daughter of former ‘Real Housewives of Orange County’ star arrested in Arkansas - NewsBreak

 “It was a complete surprise,” Chief Todd Grooms said.
 “I had no idea that we had someone in our jail that was related to a television personality.”

-According to court documents, Knickerbocker was booked into the Crittenden County Jail on multiple charges including possession of methamphetamine, cocaine, or heroin (less than 2 grams), possession of a forgery device and forgery in the first degree.Queen Elizabeth II tests positive for COVID; mild symptoms
+According to court documents, Knickerbocker was booked into the Crittenden County Jail on multiple charges including possession of methamphetamine, cocaine, or heroin (less than 2 grams), possession of a forgery device and forgery in the first degree.Arkansas Family Dollar facility triggers FDA contaminated products warning for 6 states

 She is being held on a $25,000 bond and is expected to appear in court on March 31.